Emphasis on Verbal Behavior

 - Transcriptive: Writing

-Obviously we should not teach these all at once, but with some requesting, simple labels and receptive responses in a child’s repertoire, it is possible to build these various language components earlier than we once thought.
+Obviously we should not teach these all at once, but with some requesting, simple labels and receptive responses in a child’s repertoire, (we can teach those), it is possible to build these various language components earlier than we once thought.
 That is, in a traditional-Lovaas approach the concept of cookie may be considered mastered when a child can:

 - point to a cookie (receptive language)